yasirbhutta/yasirbhutta.github.io/computer-basics/docs/number-systems.md

 6. What does ASCII stand for?
 7. What is the ASCII code for the letter "A"?
 8. How would you convert the letter "B" to binary code using ASCII?
+9. How can you convert the letter "B" (ASCII value 66) and the decimal number 15 to their binary representations?
+10. Explain the concept of ASCII and how it relates to representing characters digitally.
+Convert the letter "B" to its binary equivalent, given that it has an ASCII value of 66 and a decimal value of 15.

 ## Excercises